 The origins of a camp at Magilligan are difficult to ascertain, as I haven’t discovered any definitive records relating to the initial construction of the camp.
-A number of clues exist in the early Ordnance Survey maps of the area and in the local landscape that help in charting the development of this fascinating and important site.
-Over the last 200 years of occupation, this spur of land has seen continued military use in many guises; a Napoleonic-era martello tower, WW1 musketry camp, three gun WW2 coastal artillery battery, 1970’s internment camp and prison, and a modern MOD and PSNI training centre and range complex.
-The land itself is also home to a number of protected sites including vernacular Irish cottages, ancient monuments and the now destroyed Mount Sandy Base Tower – one of only a handful of Ordnance Survey reference sites from the early C19 mapping of Ireland.
-In this article I seek to relate the evidence on the ground to that from maps and plans to piece together a history of the site.
+A number of clues exist in the early Ordnance Survey maps of the area and in the local landscape that helps in charting the development of this fascinating and important site.
+Over the last 200 years of occupation, this spur of land has seen continued military use in many guises; a Napoleonic-era martello tower, a WW1 musketry camp, a three-gun WW2 coastal artillery battery, 1970’s internment camp and prison, and a modern MOD and PSNI training centre and range complex.
+The land itself is also home to a number of protected sites including vernacular Irish cottages, ancient monuments and the now-destroyed Mount Sandy Base Tower – one of only a handful of Ordnance Survey reference sites from the early C19 mapping of Ireland.
+In this article, I seek to relate the evidence on the ground to that from maps and plans to piece together a history of the site.

 From what I can establish, there have been five major encampments at Magilligan: